 Golden Retriever is one of the most popular breeds in the world, well-known for its friendliness and intelligence.
 Golden retrievers are favored by many dog owners and big families as their being friendly and obedient makes them suitable for families.
 However, in families that have kids, having a sizable pet dog somewhat imposes a risk on their kids, and it is totally understandable for dog owners to have this concern.
 So, as golden retrievers grow big in size, are they good with kids?

 Golden retrievers is a good breed for families with kids for its friendly personality.

-However, one thing to keep in mind is that as golden retrievers are energetic and prefer large areas to play, apartments are not ideal places for this dog breed.
+However, one thing to keep in mind is that as golden retrievers are energetic and prefer large areas to play, unlike small dog breed or cats that can easily live in a small apartment and all you need is a cat tree for your cat to play with, apartments are not ideal places for this large dog breed.
 If you are living in an apartment, be considerate when deciding whether you should have a golden retriever.
 The dog can grow big in size and can mess around in your apartment while playing.
 Additionally, if there isn’t any spacious place for your dog to play and release his energy, you would need to take him outdoor more often.